22 Things Rich People Think Are Normal (But Most Can’t Afford)

 High-End Pet Care

 Pets in wealthy households live better than some people.
-Luxury boarding, spa treatments, and custom diets are just part of the routine.
+Luxury boarding, spa treatments, and custom diets are just what rich people like to do for their pets.

 While some pets enjoy five-star treatment, others get the bare essentials because their owners have no choice.
-When budgets are tight, keeping a pet healthy matters more than pampering them.
+Five-star pet care is one of those things only rich people have the ability to prioritize.

 Financial Safety Net for Family